This page provides detailed information on how to use SACStat.

 The Case Profile tab brings up three subtabs:

 For higher courts offences, graphs only display if there are 10 or more charges or cases.
-If the data includes fewer than 10 cases or charges, a message will read ‘Insufficient data to display'.
+If there are fewer than 10 cases or charges in the data, a message will read ‘Insufficient data to display'.

 You can view the data tables for each offence by clicking on the Data Tables button above the tabs.